reillymedia/sevenslegal/themes/netlify-basic/content/blog/what-are-pre-file-investigations.md

 +++
-categories = "Criminal Law"
-date = 2022-11-13T18:30:00Z
-pfd_file = ""
+title = "What Are Pre-File Investigations?" categories = ["Blog", "Criminal Law", "White Collar Crime"] date = 2022-11-13T18:30:00Z pfd_file = ""
 summary = "When the police are actively investigating an individual because they suspect them of a crime, but formal charges have not been filed, it is referred to as pre-file investigations.
-A strong indication that charges may be coming, and you are under investigation, may include law enforcement agencies trying to contact you, your friends, family, or [" tags = [" White Collar Crime", "Blog"] title = "What Are Pre-File Investigations?" url = "/criminal-attorney/pre-file-investigations/"
+A strong indication that charges may be coming, and you are under investigation, may include law enforcement agencies trying to contact you, your friends, family, or [" tags = ["Criminal Defense", "Pre-File Investigations", "White Collar Crimes"] url = "/criminal-attorney/pre-file-investigations/"
 +++
 When the police are actively investigating an individual because they suspect them of a crime, but formal charges have not been filed, it is referred to as [pre-file investigations](https://www.sevenslegal.com/ "Sevens Legal, APC").
 A strong indication that charges may be coming, and [you are under investigation](https://www.sevenslegal.com/ "Sevens Legal, APC"), may include law enforcement agencies trying to contact you, your friends, family, or employer to ask them questions.
 In many cases a search warrant could already be issued.